chrisjbreisch/Trs80.Level1Basic/README.md

 Robert walks you through everything you need to know to craft an interpreter for his newly created language "lox".
 From a crafting perspective, lox is quite a bit easier than BASIC, particularly Level I BASIC, which has a rather bizarre grammar.
 However, I was able to shoehorn Level I BASIC into Robert's concepts.

+Note that Robert compiles his language down to the bytecode level.
+I did not do that for my BASIC interpreter.
+Even my nice simple tree-walking interpeter is about 20,000 times faster than my TRS-80 was.
+I don't really feel the need to optimize further.

 With the few exceptions noted below, it's a complete implementation of Level I BASIC right down to the three error messages.
 I've run every program and example in the book (and supplied the code for you), and they all produce exactly the output expected.
 I think there are two examples of error messages where I supply